 About a month ago I had a visit from a friend who is the fulltime caregiver for someone with advanced Multiple Sclerosis (MS).
 This someone is completely physically disabled by the disease, therefore completely dependent on caregivers to feed, bathe, go to the bathroom, etc. Like me, this someone was a musician, I was lucky enough to have seen her perform a number of times back in the ’90s, and her performances were like joyous eruptions of love and life energy.

 When I think of the degenerative trajectory of my ALS, I think of this someone, and all people with disabilities, who, despite all of the terrible loss and ongoing hardship, choose to go on living; who either formally or informally assess the pros & cons I wrote about last July, and continue to determine that the pros outweigh the cons; and I think myself weak for already feeling, from time to time, that it’s too difficult to carry on.
-Yes, ALS is terminal and MS and other disabilities are not, but until the very end of the ALS progression, when the ability to breathe is lost, ALS closely resembles other disabling conditions.
+Yes, ALS is terminal, MS is less often so, and other disabilities are not at all, but until the very end of the ALS progression, when the ability to breathe is lost, ALS closely resembles other disabling conditions.

 “How does she do it?”
 I asked my friend.
 “How does she continue to decide, day in and day out, to go on living this way?”